Ed Sheeran: Political views

-Sheeran publicly opposed the UK's withdrawal from the European Union (EU), commonly known as Brexit, and supported "remain".
-Following the June 2016 referendum in which the British public voted to leave the EU, Sheeran was among a group of British musicians, which included Sting, Queen's drummer Roger Taylor, Pink Floyd's drummer Nick Mason, Damon Albarn of Blur, and Gorillaz, who signed a letter to then-Prime Minister Theresa May, drafted by Bob Geldof in October 2018, calling for "a second vote".
+In July 2017, when he was asked how he had voted in the June 2016 EU membership referendum, Sheeran said, "I don't get involved in politics.
+But I will say one thing: I was born a European and I fucking love being a European.
+You can probably guess my answer from that."
+After the British public voted for Brexit, Sheeran was among a group of British musicians, which included Sting, Queen's drummer Roger Taylor, Pink Floyd's drummer Nick Mason, Damon Albarn of Blur, Johnny Marr, Gorillaz, and others, who signed a letter to then-Prime Minister Theresa May, drafted by Bob Geldof in October 2018, calling for "a second vote".
 The letter stated that Brexit would "impact every aspect of the music industry.
 From touring to sales, to copyright legislation to royalty collation", adding: "We dominate the market and our bands, singers, musicians, writers, producers and engineers work all over Europe and the world and in turn, Europe and the world come to us.
 Why?
 Because we are brilliant at it ...
 [Our music] reaches out, all inclusive, and embraces anyone and everyone.
 And that truly is what Britain is".

-In 2017, Sheeran publicly endorsed the Labour Party and then-leader Jeremy Corbyn during the 2017 United Kingdom general election, while adding that "I'm not Mr Political.
+In June 2017, Sheeran publicly endorsed the Labour Party and then-leader Jeremy Corbyn during the general election, while adding that "I'm not Mr. Political.
 I vote the way I feel I should, but won't tell somebody else what to do".
-In the 2024 general election, Sheeran endorsed the Labour Party and leader Keir Starmer.
+Prior to the 2024 general election, Sheeran criticised the Conservative government for their lack of support for the arts, saying they believed the arts did not matter.

-In 2021, Sheeran, along with several other celebrities, urged the United States Congress to pass the proposed Equality Act, which would expand the Civil Rights Act in order to outlaw discrimination against LGBT people.
-Sheeran stated in the open letter that the Act is "essential to protect [...] the most marginalized communities".
+In 2021, Sheeran was one of over 300 other artists who signed an open letter, started by Jack Antonoff, urging the United States Congress to pass the proposed Equality Act, which would expand the Civil Rights Act in order to outlaw discrimination against LGBT people, which said the Act was "an essential part in protecting trans youth and all LGBTQ people by providing full protections to the most marginalized communities from discrimination".

-In 2022, during the Russian invasion of Ukraine, Sheeran expressed support for Ukraine and participated in the Concert for Ukraine held at the Resorts World Arena in Birmingham, England.
+In 2022, during the Russian invasion of Ukraine, Sheeran expressed support for Ukraine and participated in the fundraising event Concert for Ukraine, held at the Resorts World Arena in Birmingham, England in March of that year.

+In March 2025, Sheeran wrote an open letter urging the UK government to protect and expand music education in schools, warning that decades of under-funding have made music opportunities increasingly unequal and at risk of disappearing from state education.
+They argued that music is vital for students’ creativity, well-being, and future careers, and should not be treated as a luxury.
+In response, the UK government announced updates to the national curriculum, including reducing the EBacc performance measure to encourage a broader range of GCSE subjects such as music and the arts, as well as diversifying music education.
+Government officials and education leaders credited Sheeran’s letter as influential in pushing these reforms and reaffirmed a commitment to making arts education accessible to all students.